-Janissa practices complex civil litigation, including securities, minority shareholder oppression, shareholder derivative, class action, and commercial litigation.
-She has litigated matters involving complex financial instruments including structured products, principal protected notes, and derivatives, such as interest rate swaps.
-Janissa has significant trial experience with commercial cases involving claims of fraud, securities fraud, professional malpractice, consumer protection violations, and breach of contract.
+Janissa practices complex civil litigation, including minority shareholder oppression, shareholder derivative, securities, class action, and commercial litigation.
+She has significant trial experience with commercial cases involving claims of fraud, securities fraud, professional malpractice, consumer protection violations, and breach of contract.

 Before entering private practice, Janissa was a law clerk to the Honorable Eugene A. Wright, Ninth Circuit Court of Appeals and a television news reporter and anchor.